×

 What are the pros and cons of living in Panama City?

 "Expats and digital nomads in Panama City enjoy the city's vibrant culture, diverse cuisine, and friendly locals.
 They also appreciate the low cost of living, the warm climate, and the easy access to the rest of Central America.
 On the downside, some expats and digital nomads find the city to be overcrowded and polluted, and the infrastructure can be unreliable.
-Additionally, the language barrier can be a challenge for those who don't speak Spanish," wrote one digital nomad living in Panama City, Panama.
+Additionally, the language barrier can be a challenge for those who don't speak Spanish," explained one person living in Panama City, Panama.

 Connect